From the Arkana Dictionary of Astrology:

 · Pete Shelley, their next example, also has Mars [21N50] Parallel both Jupiter [22N14] and Uranus [21N53] , as well as semi-square Jupiter, and BQ Neptune.

 · Barack Obama as an example of ‘unaspected’ Uranus? which in fact receives a near exact quincunx from Saturn.
-It also is squared by the Moon, albeit a bit widely, but 8° is still acceptable.
+It also is squared by the Moon within a very acceptable 8° orb.

-· Margaret Thatcher is also a bad example for ‘unaspected’ Uranus, but her chart shows Mars [2S59] parallel Uranus [3S43], as well as Mercury quincunx Uranus.
+· Margaret Thatcher is also a bad example for ‘unaspected’ Uranus, because her chart shows Mars [2S59] parallel Uranus [3S43], as well as Mercury quincunx Uranus.

 · Walt Disney had unaspected Neptune?
 No, not even close.
 Who in their right minds would think that the King of Animation could possibly have had an ‘unaspected’ Neptune?!
 Disney’s chart shows a profoundly strong Neptune [22N15] in declination.
 It was contra-parallel Uranus [22S51], Saturn [22S26], Jupiter [22S48], Venus [22S48], and Sun [22S18].
 In addition, Venus was quincunx Neptune.

 Do you still hold out any hope of any real examples of ‘unaspected’ with Pluto?

 · Buddy Holly as an example of ‘unaspected’ Pluto?
 Hardly.
 Sun and Moon semi-square Pluto; Mercury quintile Pluto; Moon [23N49] Parallel Pluto [22N48], and Jupiter [22S23] contra-parallel Pluto.